A Place Women Physicians Can Find True Friendship and Deep Connection

 Women come to our retreats from all over the United States and Canada, often arriving alone—both confident and shy, sometimes a little skeptical.

-The women who join are drawn together.
+The women who choose to come are finely filtered.

-Again and again, participants express their surprise at how quickly and deeply they connect with the other women.
-They come for clarity, for wellness, for a reset—but they leave with friendships that continue long after the retreat ends.
+They leave with friendships that continue long after the retreat ends.
 They stay in touch through group texts, sharing photos and supporting each other through life’s challenges and triumphs.
-They use one another as sounding boards, as cheerleaders, as trusted allies.
-Many even meet up in person, strengthening the bonds that began in a shared moment of reflection.

 Previous